5 Online Tools That Are Game Changers This October

 Gone are the days of missing text notifications when working on your laptop and emailing yourself links from one device to another.
 Pushbullet shows messages, texts, phone calls and more, instantly shares links, notifies you about the things you care about, and automatically download files right from the notifications.

 Fear not because although this tool is intimidating at first, once you add it to your muscle memory it will become second nature.
-The Bezier Game is a game that helps you master the pen tool.
+The Bezier Game is a game that acts as an online tool to help you master the pen tool.
 The game starts with easy tutorials and gradually becomes more challenging as you begin creating more complex shapes.
 The game gives you keyboard instructions and a visual demonstration with a replays feature (that you should unapologetically abuse) for you to practice.

 Let’s say you have a really awesome idea for an app and want to pitch to investors, you’re going to need a prototype to do so.
 Every brand we admire today like Facebook and Amazon started where you are now, in the idea formulation stage.
-Not everyone is going to have a Mark Zuckerberg on their team, but fortunately there are resources like Figma available that give you the tools you need to bring your idea to life.
+Not everyone is going to have a Mark Zuckerberg on their team, but fortunately, there are online tools like Figma available that give you the tools you need to bring your idea to life.

 Figma turns ideas into prototypes and allows you to design and gather feedback all in one place.
 Some features we love about Figma is their reimagined version of the pen tool that allows for fast and powerful editing, a place to publish design components to a team library so dev, marketing and management can work together to do their part, and the ability to turn visual content into CSS code.